einrob/TS_CNN/Traffic_Sign_Classifier.md

 ## Final results summary

-All in all I struggelt with the accuracy of my ConvNets to meet the desired accuracy until I
+All in all I struggled with the accuracy of my ConvNets to meet the desired accuracy until

 - I fixed a minor bug using Tensorboard to "debug" my ConvNet
 - I added dropouts to my network in addition